7 Days in Naples and the Amalfi Coast

 Besides the romantic vibe, we enjoyed some marinated anchovies and tomato salad for starters (Capri is famous for its local tomatoes), spaghetti and salmon for mains, and some tiramisu for dessert along with a bottle of wine for 115€ (including cover and service charges).
 Other recommended dinner options include Ristorante Da Tonino (good views but a bit of a walk from the center of Capri) and Ristorante Le Grottelle.

 Spending the night in Capri was a great decision.
 Not only was the evening quite romantic, but mornings in Capri are absolutely glorious.
 We used our last few hours in Capri for hiking and for visiting a few leftover spots in Capri town that we had skipped a day earlier in favor of the climb to Monte Solaro on the Anacapri side of the island.

 Hiking in Capri’s Southeast Coast

-Overall, it took us about 2.5 hours to visit the Capri’s rugged and less visited side.
+Overall, it took us about 2.5 hours to visit the Capri’s rugged and less-visited side.
 I recommend packing some snacks or sandwiches and wearing comfortable shoes as it can get a bit slippery if it has recently rained.
 In addition, you will have the opportunity to head down to the beach so if you have some extra time and feel the need to get wet – pack accordingly.

 About 20 minutes on foot from Capri town’s main piazza, the Arco Naturale feels a world away from the madness.
-The sound of seagulls and pine trees swaying in the wind are only interrupted when speedboats zig-zag up and down the coast.
+The sound of seagulls and pine trees swaying in the wind is only interrupted when speedboats zig-zag up and down the coast.
 From here you can really start to appreciate the dramatic landscape of Capri.
 It’s amazing how vertically the cliffs rise of the sea, beautifully eroded over time to form sharp pinnacles where only the birds can visit.